 SANTIAGO – A package with an explosive device was delivered to the house of Louis de Grange, a chairman of the Metro de Santiago-board last week.
-A special unit from the Chilean Carabineros deactivated the package before it could do any harm.
-An “eco-terrorist” group called Individualists Tending to the Wild (ITS) claimed responsibility for the attack.
+A special unit from the Chilean Carabineros managed to deactivate the package before it could do any harm.
+A “eco-terrorist”-group called Individualists Tending to the Wild (ITS) claimed responsibility for the attack.

-Minister of Internal Affairs Andrés Chadwick was quick to condemn the event, calling it “a terrorist attack”.
+Minister of Internal Affairs Andrés Chadwick was quick to condemn the attack, calling it “a terrorist attack”.

 Shortly after the device was found, a group called “Individualistas Tendientes a lo Salvaje” or Individualists Tending to the Wild (ITS) released a statement on their blog, claiming responsibility for the failed attack and explaining their motives.

 Their statement declares that they went after de Grange, since “his name represents one of the largest transport companies in this country.”

 “Metro de Santiago is the company that says to give solutions and progress to the “big city”, but its future projects and those already made only destroy the earth even more, opening and tearing it in more and more kilometers, terribly damaging the ground.
 In the name of human progress, they transport and haul back the bastards, monkeys and civilized monkeys.
 And so, at the expense of the injuries inflicted on the earth they continue to increase their fortune”, the statement reads.